7 Scaling Across Hardware

 PCIe

 PCIe (Peripheral Component Interconnect Express) is the general-purpose interconnect between the CPU and all attached devices, including GPUs.
-PCIe Gen5 x16 provides about 128 GB/s of bidirectional bandwidth – roughly 7x slower than NVLink.
+PCIe Gen5 x16 provides about 128 GB/s of bidirectional bandwidth, which we’ve noted is roughly 7x slower than NVLink.
 PCIe is used for CPU-GPU data transfers (loading input tokens, returning results) and as a fallback communication path between GPUs when NVLink isn’t available.

-For inference, PCIe bandwidth matters in two scenarios: KV cache offloading to CPU memory (discussed in Chapter 5), and consumer/workstation GPU setups that lack NVLink entirely.
+For inference, PCIe bandwidth matters in two scenarios: KV cache offloading to CPU memory (discussed in Section 5.4), and consumer/workstation GPU setups that lack NVLink entirely.
 In those configurations, inter-GPU communication is bottlenecked at PCIe speeds, which severely limits the parallelism strategies that are practical.

 Multi-node networking